3dik/keymenu/README.md

 matches with one of the key bindings, keymenu prints the return value of the corresponding list entry on standard output and exits.
 If the escape character is read, keymenu exits without printing anything on standard output.
-In all other cases, keymenu reads the next character and begins again.
+In all other cases, the input is discarded and keymenu continues waiting for new input.

 Keymenu uses /dev/tty for user interaction so that you do not have to worry about garbage in the streams.
 If an error occurs, the error messages are, as